gerlichlab/gerlich_jupyter/README.md

 # VBC JupterHub

 You can run use this container on ```https://jupyterhub.vbc.ac.at/```.
-To set it up, use the following settings:
+To set it up, use the following settings.
+ - Select `JupyterLab based on custom Singularity image (EXPERIMENTAL)`
+ - Type in the link to the image location, you can find a link in the version section below.
+ - **Attention:** You do not need to contact IT.
+We set everything up for you!

 ![Jupyterhub Settings](images/settings.png)

 You change the version by changing the image URL past the double colon:
 `.../gerlichlab/jupyter-gerlich:YOUR_FAVORITE_VERSION`

 or <span style="color:red">**copy and past the link from the version subsection bellow.**<span>

 Once the server is started, do not choose a specific kernel.
 Rather, choose the basic Python3 kernel.

 ![Python Kernel](images/kernel.png)

 It will contain everything installed in the container.

 # Running the notebook locally (OPTIONAL)